Edit Blog Post

 We are however slightly concerned.
 On the way here we passed a

 What to do if you’re a high school student and you can’t afford the sun lounge rent.
 Well you find ten friends and split the cost of course.
 We saw 11 of these youngsters under the one umbrella at one stage - 2 lying down, 6 sitting and 3 more standing up.

-We enjoy our final Italian pizza at the restaurant overlooking a roundabout, and soon find that we have front row seats to some of the best entertainment in town.
-Our favourite act was the gentleman doing laps of the insanely busy roundabout on his moped while talking
+We enjoy our final Italian pizza at a restaurant overlooking a roundabout, and soon find that we have front row seats to some of the best entertainment in town.
+Our favourite act was the gentleman doing laps of the insanely busy roundabout on his moped while talking on his

 ; mem: 1.4mb